pingpong-labs/widget/README.md

 ## Example

 ### Registering your widget
-To register your widget, simply create a file `widgets.php` in your `app` folder.
+To register your widget, simply create a file `widgets.php` in your `app` folder and put your widgets code in that file.
 Like this.

 ```
 laravel/